spatialaudio/digital-signal-processing-exercises/README.md

 It is very likely that Anaconda's root environment already delivers all required packages.
-If not, creating and activating a dedicated environment `my_dsp` might be useful:
+If not, creating and activating a dedicated environment `mydsp` might be useful:

-- get at least python 3.7x, numpy, scipy, matplotlib, notebook, ipykernel, the other packages are very useful tools
+- get at least python 3.8x, numpy, scipy, matplotlib, notebook, ipykernel, the other packages are very useful tools

-`conda create -n my_dsp python=3.7 pip numpy scipy matplotlib notebook jupyterlab pydocstyle pycodestyle autopep8 ipykernel nb_conda jupyter_nbextensions_configurator jupyter_contrib_nbextensions`
+`conda create -n mydsp python=3.8 pip numpy scipy matplotlib notebook jupyterlab pydocstyle pycodestyle autopep8 ipykernel nb_conda jupyter_nbextensions_configurator jupyter_contrib_nbextensions`

 - activate this environment

-`conda activate my_dsp`
+`conda activate mydsp`

 - Jupyter notebook needs to know that we want to use the new environment

-`python -m ipykernel install --user --name my_dsp --display-name "my_dsp"`
+`python -m ipykernel install --user --name mydsp --display-name "mydsp"`

 - get into the folder where the DSP exercises are located